minprog-platforms/project-commerce-django-DylanMeegs/README.md

 ## Getting started

-To get started with this website, you must download the code from this repository, and run python3 manage.py runserver in the terminal.
-If you want to start your own database, you need to create a superuser with the following command in the terminal python3 manage.py createsuperuser.
+To get started with this website, you must download the code from this repository, and run "python3 manage.py runserver" in the terminal.
+If you want to start your own database, you need to create a superuser with the following command in the terminal "python3 manage.py createsuperuser".
 Once that is done, you can go to the admin and create categories, so you can start creating listings (The site does not come with categories if you do not have a database containing the categories and the site will produce errors if you create a listing without a category.)

 ## Workflow

-The image below displays the general workflow of MeegsBay.
+The text below displays the general workflow of MeegsBay:
 The default page is the active listings page.
 On this page you can see all the active listings if there are any.
 On this page there is also a dropdown menu for filtering the active listings on category.
 The listings themselves show the image of the listing, if any, the title, description, current price, a details button which links to the listing page, and the category it is in.

 The header of the website changes whether the user is logged in or not.